 - Competitive analysis, analysis of external factors, or stakeholder analysis to monitor the business landscape.

-- HR, cybersecurity, quality, and other functions to ensure proper operation of business activities.
+- HR, cybersecurity, quality, disaster recovery, and other functions to ensure proper operation of business activities.

 Step 4.
 Decompose High-Level Objectives